All Buddhist Council: 6 Councils Of Buddhism Explained!

 Timing: This significant event took place 100 years after the passing of the Buddha.

-Purpose: The main purpose of the Second Buddhist Council was to address a serious dispute that had arisen over the Vinaya, specifically centered around the ‘Ten Points.’
+Purpose: The main purpose of the Second Buddhist Council was to address a serious dispute that had arisen over the Vinaya, specifically centred around the ‘Ten Points.’

-The ‘Ten Points’: The dispute revolved around claims of certain monks breaking ten rules, some of which were considered major offenses.
+The ‘Ten Points’: The dispute revolved around claims of certain monks breaking ten rules, some of which were considered major offences.
 These ten points were as follows:

-6. Following a certain practice because it was done by one’s tutor or teacher.
+- Following a certain practice because one’s tutor or teacher did it.

-10. Using gold and silver, an Indic idiom that includes any kind of money.
+- Using gold and silver, an Indic idiom includes any money.

 Outcome:

-1. Division of the Buddhist Order: The Second Buddhist Council resulted in a split within the Buddhist monastic community into two groups: the Sthaviravadinis (Theravada) and the Mahasanghikas.
+- Division of the Buddhist Order: The Second Buddhist Council split the monastic community into the Sthaviravadinis (Theravada) and the Mahasanghikas.
 The disagreement primarily stemmed from differences in small points of monastic discipline.

-2. Council’s Decision: The council unanimously decided not to relax any of the rules and also censured the behavior of the monks who were accused of violating the ten points.
+- Council’s Decision: The council unanimously decided not to relax any of the rules and censured the behavior of the accused monks for violating the ten points.

 Third Buddhist Council

-Venue: The Third Buddhist Council was convened in Pataliputra (today’s Patna) in the year 250 BC.
+Venue: The Third Buddhist Council was convened in Pataliputra (today’s Patna) in 250 BC.

 Participants: King Ashoka from the Maurya Dynasty played a significant role in the council, which was presided over by Mogaliputta Tissa (Upagupta).

-Objective: The main objectives of the Third Council were to reconcile the different schools of Buddhism and to purify the Buddhist movement, particularly by addressing opportunistic factions that had been drawn in by royal patronage.
+Objective: The main objectives of the Third Council were to reconcile the different schools of Buddhism and purify the Buddhist movement, particularly by addressing opportunistic factions drawn in by royal patronage.

-Doctrinal Formulation: One of the notable outcomes of the Third Council was the recording of responses to doctrinal questions and disputes.
+Doctrinal Formulation: One notable outcome of the Third Council was the recording of responses to doctrinal questions and disputes.
 Moggaliputta Tissa documented these in the Kathavatthu, one of the books of the Abhidhamma Pitaka.

 Result:

-1. Sthaviravada School as an Orthodox School: The Third Buddhist Council established the Sthaviravada School as an orthodox school of thought.
-This school believed in the concept that the past, present, and future are all simultaneous.
+- Sthaviravada School as an Orthodox School: The Third Buddhist Council established the Sthaviravada School as an orthodox school of thought.
+This school believed that the past, present, and future are all simultaneous.
 Additionally, they may have contributed some formative influence to the development of Mahayana Buddhism.

 Fourth Buddhist Council